topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 and we manage the code here:
 [https://github.com/topmonks/calamar](https://github.com/topmonks/calamar)

-Based on the positive feedback we would like to push the project further and bring more valuable features for the users, closely cooperating with the [Subsquid](https://subsquid.io) team and gathering an on-going feedback from the users.
+Based on the positive feedback we would like to push the project further and bring more valuable features for the users, closely cooperating with the [Subsquid](https://subsquid.io) team and gathering an ongoing feedback from the users.

 While developing Calamar, we focus on UI and UX friendliness so that users enjoy dotsama chains exploring, as well as relevance of displayed data.